groboclown/webriffs/sql-migration/README.md

 This is still an early-development tool.
 Here's the current todo list.

-* Add support for cross-column constraints in the sql generation.
 * Add code generation automatic method creation for any index (table or column).
- These are already created automatically for foreign keys.
-* Eliminate automatic join logic on foreign keys; this needs to be done with views instead.
-* Add support for implicit trigger creation via constraints.
+ These exist for the read methods, but should be added for update and delete.
+* Add optional where clause support to the format and code generation.
+These should be implemented as individual objects (each clause) that are passed into the methods.
 * Ensure the Dewey Decimal versioning system works as expected.
 * Add version info files to indicate previous version.
-* Add optional where clause support to the format and code generation.
-These should be implemented as individual objects (each clause) that are passed into the methods.
 * Add change syntax support.
 * Add change sql generation.
 * Add the version copy tool.
 * Add XML and JSon parsers.
 These should be nearly trivial to add.
 * Complete this documentation.
+* Add support for implicit trigger creation via constraints.
 * Add support for postgres, oracle, and sql server.